Australian Embassy

 Australians who reside in Japan for more than three months are required to register for Japan’s national health insurance.
 Contact your local city office for further information.

-Bringing medicine into Japan
+Bringing Medicine into Japan

 The Smartraveller website has information on travelling with medication and medical equipment.
 Please ensure you read through this information before leaving Australia with medication.